ManuBansalS/Unlimited-Color-Chnager/README.md

 # 🌈 Unlimited Color Changer

-An elegant mini-project that dynamically changes the background color of a webpage every second using randomly generated HEX codes.
+An elegant mini-project that dynamically changes the background color of a webpage every 500 mili-second using randomly generated HEX codes.
 The user can control the behavior with intuitive **Start** and **Stop** buttons.

 ---